lucia-auth/lucia/docs/pages/upgrade-v3/postgresql.md

 ### OAuth

 The SQL below creates a dedicated table `oauth_account` for storing all user OAuth accounts.
-This assumes all keys where `hashed_password` column is null are for OAuth accounts.
+This assumes all keys where `password_hash` column is null are for OAuth accounts.
 You may also separate them by the OAuth provider.

 ```sql
 CREATE TABLE oauth_account (